5 Steps for an Amazing Facebook Audience Building Strategy [MAMA Board]

 Part 3: Specify Custom Fields

-So, the next part of audience building, once you’ve got all the tracking in place and the data layer installed in your website or on your app, are the custom fields.
+So, the next part of audience building, once you’ve got all the measurement in place and the data layer installed in your website or on your app, are the custom fields.
 Once you have the data and pixels in place, figure out what you want to send to Facebook, because that’s going to help you, as we said before, group these collectives of people to either retarget or build lookalikes from.
 Think about Kayak.com or Skyscanner – they probably send a lot of data to Facebook using custom fields.
 They will probably send the departure airport, arrival airport, date of departure, when you want to leave, first class selection or not; then use this data to segment people; and later either build lookalikes for prospection or retargeting with more accurate messaging.

 For example, if I am a person that wants to fly to Barcelona from London in first class, the ad they might put in front of me will be slightly different from one to a person who wants to go to Ibiza, you know, partying.
 Take another example.
 E-commerce, very common thing, very common thing.
 You can either tell Facebook that a person has added a T-shirt to their cart or you can tell Facebook that a person has added a size L, red T-shirt to their cart and then retarget that consumer differently.
 So, don’t forget, the previous steps work together specifically to be able to do this – to send all this data back to Facebook to build your custom audiences.